 What was also remarkable is that the entire article went on to share how much brands were investing in sponsorship properties, but didn't mention the most critical aspect of the sponsorship equation - activation.
 So with that, we decided to send out a little memo to the world about why we do what we do and why you should focus on it.

 So…what is sponsorship activation?

 Sponsorship activation is what you do with what you own.
 Simple as that.

 Let’s have a small story to illustrate the difference between sponsorship rights and activation.
-Think about buying yourself a new Rolex.
+Think about buying yourself a new Rolex (what's your style, GMT Master II or Daytona?).
 For now, you can equate this new Rolex to sponsorship rights.
 If you buy that Rolex and just let it sit on your desk, not wound and not keeping time, it doesn't do anything for you.
-It is nice to have in your possession, but it won't be generating future value for you.
-It won't even be starting new conversations like it could be doing if you were to wind it up and wear it.
+It is nice to have in your possession, but it won't generate future value for you.
+It won't even start new conversations like it could be doing if you were to wind it up and wear it.

 Letting a new Rolex sit on your desk is a bit like buying sponsorship rights and not activating them.
 New rights to access certain things don't do much for you without proper programs strategically designed to take advantage of what you have bought.
 If you have a set budget you are looking to use most effectively, then the activation bucket is what you want to prioritize for the highest ROI possible.